top of page

 겁나지?: "Aren’t you scared?" 겁 means "fear," and 나다 means "to arise."
 Together, 겁나다 means "to feel scared." -지? is a question ending that implies "right?" or "isn’t that so?"

-등교할 준비하네: "getting ready for school." 등교하다 means "to go to school." 준비하다 means "to prepare." 하네 is an informal ending that adds a sense of mild surprise, as if observing something unexpected.
+준비하다 means "to prepare." (하다 = to do). -네 is an informal ending that adds a sense of mild surprise, as if observing something unexpected (-네 expresses the speaker’s realization, observation, or surprise — like “oh, I see” / “I notice that…”).

 벌써: "Already."

-Grow up a little please, man you’re all talk and weak minded
+철 좀 들어 제발 좀, 너 입만 살아가지고 임마 유리멘탈 boy Grow up a little please, man you’re all talk and weak minded

-제발 좀,: "Please, really." 제발 means "please," and 좀 adds emphasis.
+제발 좀: "Please, really." 제발 means "please," and 좀 adds emphasis.

 너: "You."